dominiquemiller/angular-testing-patterns/README.md

 ### SPECS
 - Component with external template and router-outlet.
-- Component with service dependency
+- Component with inline template and service dependency
 - Synchronous Service
 - Asynchronous Service